-Over the past six decades, Dame Maggie Smith has been an icon in the business, winning seven BAFTAs, two Oscars, two Golden Globes, two Emmys, two SAG Awards, an Oliver Award, and a Tony, yet she has definitely seen her popularity grow over the last two decades not just from the Harry Potter films, but for her role in Downton Abbey.
+Over the past six decades, Dame Maggie Smith has been an icon in the business, winning seven BAFTAs, two Oscars, two Golden Globes, two Emmys, two SAG Awards, an Oliver Award, and a Tony, yet she has definitely seen her popularity grow over the last two decades not just from the Harry Potter films but also for her role in Downton Abbey.

-“There are advantages to cancer, you know.
-My chemo cheered up the makeup department on Harry Potter because the wig went on a great deal easier without a single hair on my head.”
+There are advantages to cancer, you know.
+My chemo cheered up the makeup department on Harry Potter because the wig went on a great deal easier without a single hair on my head.

-Dame Maggie Smith admits that fighting cancer was not easy, “Some people say you have to fight cancer.
+Some people say you have to fight cancer.
 But it was fighting me.
 The cure was worse than the disease, and it left me totally exhausted and depressed.
 I just hid myself away in my daughter-in-law’s flat.
 I couldn’t face anyone or anything.
-But you get though it, you finally get through it.
-But you don’t know how bad it is until you actually live through it yourself.”
+But you get though it; you finally get through it.
+But you don’t know how bad it is until you actually live through it yourself.

-Thank you Dame Maggie Smith for being that brave and strong soul while bringing one of our all-time favorite characters of Professor Minerva McGonagall to life and congratulations on the well-deserved honor!
+Thank you, Dame Maggie Smith, for being that brave and strong soul while bringing one of our all-time favorite characters of Professor Minerva McGonagall to life, and congratulations on the well-deserved honor!